xkeshav/xkeshav/README.md

 immersed in diverse web technologies since 2009, with a primary focus on HTML, CSS, JavaScript and TypeScript.
 Staying current with industry trends is a constant commitment and I possess substantial expertise in Angular, React, PHP and MySQL.

-posses 53k Reputation over Stackoverflow
+- 53k Reputation over Stackoverflow

 Prioritizing the accessibility and maintainability of codebase is integral to my coding philosophy.

-below are few of my work which are in oublic domain
+Below are few of my work which are in public domain
 - VS Code Extension - CSS Color Collector
 - NPM Packages
 - CLI tool